History of Freemasonry

 The history of Freemasonry encompasses the origins, evolution and defining events of the fraternal organisation known as Freemasonry.
 It covers three phases.
 Firstly, the emergence of organised lodges of operative masons during the Middle Ages, then the admission of lay members as "accepted" (a term reflecting the ceremonial "acception" process that made non-stone masons members of an operative lodge) or "speculative" masons, and finally the evolution of purely speculative lodges, and the emergence of Grand Lodges to govern them.
-The watershed in this process is generally taken to be the formation of the first Grand Lodge in London in 1717.
+The watershed in this process is generally taken to be the formation of the first Grand Lodge in London on the Gregorian 24 June 1717.
 The two difficulties facing historians are the paucity of written material, even down to the 19th century, and the misinformation generated by masons and non-masons alike from the earliest years.

 Freemasonry's long history includes its early development from organised bodies of operative stonemasons to the modern system of speculative lodges organised around regional or national "Grand Lodges".